-The Canadian Advocacy Council (CAC) is an independent organization comprising of approximately 12 members from across Canada who engage in a variety of activities in Canada’s capital markets.
+The Canadian Advocacy Council (CAC) is an independent organization comprising of 10 - 16 members from across Canada who engage in a variety of activities in Canada’s capital markets.
 The CAC represents over 17,000 CFA Institute members who are the primary market participants in Canada’s capital markets.
 Funding for the CAC is provided by the 12 member societies of CFA Canada and CFA Institute.

 The CAC works closely with the CFA Institute’s Centre for Market Integrity (the ‘Centre”) by providing input and participants into the Centre’s two main advocacy committees (Capital Market Policy and Corporate Disclosure Policy).
 In addition, the CAC and the Centre co-ordinate general and specific Canadian advocacy efforts when appropriate.